The Riddle of the Sphinx (Inside No. 9): Production

 The third series of Inside No. 9 was announced in October 2015, and heavily publicised in January 2016, at which time Alexandra Roach was named as a guest star in the series.
 The series began with the Christmas special "The Devil of Christmas" (December 2016) and continued with "The Bill" (February 2017), the latter of which was the first of a run of five episodes, of which "The Riddle of the Sphinx" was the second.
 The episode was first aired on 28 February 2017.
 It was shown on BBC Two at 10:00 pm, clashing with first episode of the third series of Catastrophe, the acclaimed Channel 4 comedy.

 "The Riddle of the Sphinx" was written in the summer of 2015, one of the last of the series, and was filmed in December that year.
-Most of the episode was filmed in Langleybury, a country house in Abbots Langley, Hertfordshire, which had previous been used for the Inside No. 9 episodes "The Harrowing" and "Séance Time", as well as the house of Oscar Lomax in the Shearsmith and Pemberton television series Psychoville.
+Most of the episode was filmed in Langleybury, a country house in Abbots Langley, Hertfordshire, which had previously been used for the Inside No. 9 episodes "The Harrowing" and "Séance Time", as well as the house of Oscar Lomax in the Shearsmith and Pemberton television series Psychoville.
 The opening exterior shot was filmed in a court of Gonville and Caius College, Cambridge.
 The idea to set the episode during a storm, which gave it a gothic quality, was Morales's.
 For Shearsmith and Pemberton, this was an example of an advantage to having a third party direct episodes, in contrast to "Cold Comfort" and "Nana's Party" from the second series, which they had directed themselves.
 Close-up shots of the crossword and the blackboard were filmed later, some on the set of "Private View", which introduced potential continuity problems.
 The episode was filmed after two days' rehearsals.
 The script was 32 pages in length, resulting in a first cut that was 38 minutes long.
 The BBC permitted the final version to be a little longer than the half hour typical of Inside No. 9, but the production team still needed to lose several minutes in the edit.
 The final run-time for the episode is 31 minutes and 35 seconds.